BishopFox/badPods/yaml/everything-allowed/README.md

 /mnt/stateful_partition/var/lib/kube-proxy/kubeconfig
 ```

-Grab all tokens from all pods on the system and use something like access-matrix to see if any of them give you more permission than you currently have, mainly permissions to read all secrets in kube-system
+#### Grab all tokens from all pods on the system
+Use something like access-matrix to see if any of them give you more permission than you currently have.
+Look for tokens that have permissions to get secrets in kube-system

 ```bash
 # This lists the location of every service account used by every pod on the node you are on, and tells you the namespace.